-The research area was an area of hydrothermal mineralization and a gold mine that 50 years old.
-The mine was traditionally managed by local people.
-The research area was an alteration area, so it was a lot of heavy metals contained in altered rocks and the soil that was the result of weathering.
+The research area was an area of hydrothermal mineralization and was a gold mine that has been aged 50 years.
+The mine is traditionally managed by local people.
+The study area is an alteration area, so it is a lot of heavy metals contained in altered rocks and the soil that was the result of weathering.
 Heavy metals were not dangerous, when the amount of accumulation was still within normal limits.
 However, if the accumulation exceeds the normal threshold that has been set, it will be dangerous.
-Many of the heavy metals found in soil in the research area include: mercury (Hg), manganese (Mn), arsenic (As) and lead (Pb).
+Many of the heavy metals found in soil in the study area include: mercury (Hg), manganese (Mn), arsenic (As) and lead (Pb).
 The distribution of heavy metals can be explained as follows:

-Mercury (Hg), the mercury distribution in the research area was spreaded only in the central part of the Boto region and the mercury concentration in the soil was about 1-80 ppm.
+Mercury (Hg), the mercury distribution in the study area was spread only in the central part of the Boto region and the mercury concentration in the soil was about 1-80 ppm.
 Moreover, this area was also mixed mercury from the former gold processing conducted by local people.
 Manganese (Mn), the concentration of manganese in soil samples was about 1-3579 ppm.
 The manganese distribution comes from alteration rocks that have undergone weathering.
 Arsenic (As), arsenic content in soil was ranges from 1 to 100 ppm.
-As with Mn, so As element was present in the andesite intrusion alteration zone.
+As with Mn, so the As element was present in the andesite intrusion alteration zone.
 Lead (Pb), content of lead dispersion in the highest research area was 598 ppm.
-The highest concentration of Pb was present in the middle of the research area.
+The highest concentration of Pb is present in the middle of the study area.

 3.3.
-The content of heavy metals in vegetables
+The content of heasy metals in vegetables

-This research also assessed the content of heavy metals from vegetables and planted by local people.
+This study also statied the content of heavy metals from vegetables and planted by local people.
 [17] explained that the Hg element derived from the gold processing using the amalgamation process and also formed naturally from the alteration rocks.
 The spread of Hg was controlled by the topography, bedrock and water flow.
 Mercury in the soil was already polluting the local people as well as animals and plants.
-Some plants used as research objects including several types of vegetables.
+Some plants used as research objects include several types of vegetables.
 The vegetables ware also suspected to absorb heavy metals, as the plant grows on the alteration rocks, so the plant can be used as phytoremediation plants.